morse-simulator/morse/doc/morse/what_new.rst

 - Implement the notion of zone, i.e. a 3d space which several properties which can trigger various behaviours in the simulation.
 See :ref:`here
   <define_new_zone>` to see how to define zone in your scenario.
+- Add new services for the CamaraFP settings.
+- F7 moves CamaraFP above robots

 Components
 ----------